GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-bash/docs/hybrid.md

     ✅ Successfully set up SSH access from admin workstation to cluster node VMs.

     🔄 Installing Anthos on bare metal...
-    Your active configuration is: [shabir-shell-check2]
+    Your active configuration is: [abm-test-project]
     Pseudo-terminal will not be allocated because stdin is not a terminal.
-    Enter passphrase for key '/Users/shabirmean/.ssh/google_compute_engine':
+    Enter passphrase for key '/Users/sergrybrin/.ssh/google_compute_engine':
     Welcome to Ubuntu 20.04.5 LTS (GNU/Linux 5.15.0-1018-gcp x86_64)

     * Documentation:  https://help.ubuntu.com